manikanthanukala/AWS-Cloud-Practitioner-Certification-Notes/README.md

 ## AWS Trusted Advisor

+AWS Trusted Advisor is an online tool that analyzes your AWS environment and gives recommendations to help you:

+Reduce cost

+Improve performance

+Increase security

+Optimize fault tolerance

+Increase service limits awareness

+Think of it as a cloud optimization advisor.

 - Provides best practice recommendations to help optimize your AWS resources.
 - Offers control in four categories: cost optimization, performance, security and fault tolerance.
 - Helps reduce operating costs, improve performance and keep systems safe.